Week 1: Build a site that responds to scroll with animation and depth

 My Goals:

-Use motion to choreograph the pacing, entrance timing, and transitions between sections; all developed and tested locally in VS Code.
+• Use motion to choreograph the pacing, entrance timing, and transitions between sections.

 What I Built: